MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 ### Turn on or turn off recording transcription

 When users record their Teams meetings, they can confirm whether a transcript should automatically be generated after the meeting is recorded.
-If admins have disabled transcription capability for the meeting organizer and the recording initiator, the recording initiator will not get a choice to transcribe the meeting recordings.
+If you disabled transcription capability for the meeting organizer and the recording initiator, the recording initiator won't get a choice to transcribe the meeting recordings.

-Use the setting AllowTranscription in TeamsMeetingPolicy in Teams PowerShell to control whether a recording initiator gets a choice to transcribe the meeting recording.
-You can learn more about managing TeamsMeetingPolicy with Office 365 PowerShell [here](https://docs.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell).
+You can use the Microsoft Teams admin center or PowerShell to set a Teams meeting policy to control whether the recording initiator gets a choice to transcribe the meeting recording.

+In the Microsoft Teams admin center, turn on or turn off the **Allow transcription** setting in the meeting policy.
+To learn more, see [Manage meeting policies in Teams](meeting-policies-in-teams.md#allow-transcription).

+Using PowerShell, you configure the AllowTranscription setting in TeamsMeetingPolicy.
+To learn more, see [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy) and [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy).

-Unless you have assigned a custom policy to the users, they get Global policy, which has AllowTranscription disabled by default.
+Unless you have assigned a custom policy to the users, uses get the Global policy, which has AllowTranscription disabled by default.

 For a user to fall back to Global policy, use the following cmdlet to remove a specific policy assignment for a user:

 `Grant-CsTeamsMeetingPolicy -Identity {user} -PolicyName $null -Verbose`

-To change value of AllowCloudRecording in Global policy, use the following cmdlet:
+To change value of AllowCloudRecording in the Global policy, use the following cmdlet:

 `Set-CsTeamsMeetingPolicy -Identity Global -AllowTranscription $false`
 </br>